STREET RIDER TRAINING DAYS

 |NOVICE GROUP OPEN TRACK||1:40*, 2:40*, 3:40*, 4:40|

-TECH INSPECTION: If you have a good bike, you can be done in 2 minutes!
+If you have a good bike, you can be done in 2 minutes!
 We need bikes to be in excellent roadworthy condition with plenty of tire life remaining.
 There can be no leaking of any fluids - be sure to check your fork tubes!
 We will also be checking brake pads so be sure to have plenty of pad left.
 Mirrors need to be removed or taped over.
 Do not worry about your headlight if it's plastic.
-If it is glass, just make an X with tape... don't completely cover it.
+If it is glass, just make an X with tape... no need to completely cover it.
+That's it!

-If you are questioning your gear, feel free to send a link to a photo on the internet - or take a photo of your actual gear.
+If you are questioning your gear, feel free to send a link to a product photo- or take a photo of your actual gear.
 Send it to firstname.lastname@example.org (be sure to say that it's for the "non sportbike" day.)